ModyQyW/tailwind-extensions/README.md

 #### Extra Configs

-When using this preset, you need to control when to add `class="dark"` to the page container element.
+When using this preset, you need to control when to add `class="dark"` to the page container element. [usehooks-ts useDarkMode](https://usehooks-ts.com/react-hook/use-dark-mode) and [VueUse useDark](https://vueuse.org/core/usedark/) are recommended.

 TailwindCSS `preflight` may conflict with the styles associated with the `Ant Design` specification, and you will need to make some simple adjustments.